yewstack/yew/examples/README.md

 ### Optional dependencies

-There's an optional dependency for [Python](https://www.python.org/) (version 3.6 and up).
-Python is required to run the built-in web server.
-If you don't have it installed you will need to manually start a server for the generated files.
+We've written a small web server which you can use to serve the built examples.
+In order to use it, you'll need to have installed Python (3.6 or greater).
+You can also use a different web server, provided that it can serve static files from a directory.

 > **Note:**<br>
 > Some examples don't have an `index.html` file in their static directory.
 > The python web server handles this by serving a default index file.
 > If you aren't using it, you will need to create the index file manually.

-As an alternative to the built-in web server there is an extension for [Visual Studio Code](https://code.visualstudio.com/) called [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+One alternative to the built-in web server there is an extension for [Visual Studio Code](https://code.visualstudio.com/) called [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 This extension is used to serve static files.
 To do so, open the `index.html` file in the static directory of the example you wish to run and press "Open with Live Server" in the context menu.